nachtdenkerr/miniRT/README.md

 # 🖼️ MiniRT

-MiniRT is a minimal ray tracer written in C using the miniLibX graphics library.
+MiniRT is a minimal ray tracer written in C using the MLX42 graphics library.
 This project is part of the 42 curriculum and serves as an introduction to computer graphics, ray-object intersection, light physics, and rendering pipelines.

 # 🎯 Project Goal